 Additionally, providing your current employees with paths to career advancement and growth increase their satisfaction and engagement.
-So, there’s a strong case for promoting from within when your company is focused on maintaining culture, moving quickly, and limiting costs.
+So, there’s a strong case for promoting from within when your company is focused on building a connected culture, moving quickly, and limiting costs.

 Of course, it doesn’t always make sense to promote from within.
 And if your company is growing, you’ll need to build a robust pipeline of external candidates into your hiring plan.